-Construction Starts This Spring for $6.5 Million Brenau University Residence Hall, Sorority House Project
+Construction Begins on $6.5 Million Brenau University Residence Hall, Sorority House Project

-In addition, after the new construction is complete two other sorority houses will undergo renovation – all part of an initiative to improve the quality of the residential experience for students at the university’s 135-year-old Women’s College.
+The construction and some proposed renovations are all part of an initiative to improve the quality of the residential experience for students at the university’s 135-year-old Women’s College.

 The four new two-story sorority houses will each accommodate 17 students, and a three-story residence hall for between 70 and 90 students.